Coal Mining Fatalities

 Doyle John 1917 Cumberland Kimberly Fall of stone, died 6 days later

-Thurbid John 1919 Cape Breton County Scotia No. 4 Fall of stone
+McInnis John 1908 Cape Breton County International Fall of stone

 Haggart Joe or James 1885 Pictou County Vale Devastating methane explosion